Le Corbusier – Villa Savoye | part 1, history

 – the free internal layout (Plan libre) that a column-based structure could provide if compared to load-bearing continuous walls made in masonry

 – the beam-column structure made the facades non-structural, leaving the architect free to design them as pure functional/ aesthetical elements (Façade libre)

-– the inclusion of a habitable flat roof (Toit terrasse) to be used as a garden, a solarium, and an “outdoor living room” in Summer
+– the inclusion of a habitable flat roof (Toit terrasse) to be used as a garden, a solarium, and an “outdoor living room” in the Summer

 – the adoption of horizontal ribbon windows (Fenêtre en longueur) to provide plenty of natural light in the rooms.

 An original sketch of the terrace, image reproduced from the Harvard Design Magazine

 The terrace today, Photo Inexhibit

-Nevertheless, to limit the innovations made with the Villa to only those elements is somehow reductive.
+Nevertheless, limiting the innovations made with the Villa to only those elements is somehow reductive.

-First of all, all five points rely, in a way or another, on the use of reinforced concrete as preferred construction material, which may seem not that original today but it was so in the 1920s.
+First of all, all five points rely, in one way or another, on the use of reinforced concrete as the preferred construction material, which may seem not that original today but it was so in the 1920s.

-In the early 20th century, reinforced concrete was still considered more an engineering material than an architectural one; it was mainly adopted in infrastructures, industrial buildings, defensive constructions, and casemates during the WW I, and experimented in civil buildings only by few architects, such as Auguste Perret, Le Corbusier’s mentor.
+In the early 20th century, reinforced concrete was still considered more an engineering material than an architectural one; it was mainly adopted in infrastructures, industrial buildings, defensive constructions, and casemates during WW I, and used for civil buildings only by a few architects, including Auguste Perret, Le Corbusier’s mentor.

-Yet, to achieve the functional flexibility, Le Corbusier much needed for his new architecture, a framed system was necessary; the Swiss architects chose reinforced concrete as the elective material for it, while others, such as Mies Van Der Rohe, preferred steel.
+Yet, to achieve the functional flexibility, Le Corbusier needed for his new architecture, a framed system was necessary; the Swiss architects chose reinforced concrete as the elective material for it, while others, such as Mies Van Der Rohe, preferred steel.

 Strangely, almost none among the masters of the International Style considered timber as an alternative.

 Another important point was the role of the automobile.
-Motorcar played a major part in influencing the functional layout of the building; a large part of the ground floor was indeed reserved to a garage for three cars and the house included a small apartment for the chauffeur.
+Motorcar played a major part in influencing the functional layout of the building; a large part of the ground floor was indeed reserved for a garage for three cars and the house included a small apartment for the chauffeur.
 Le Corbusier himself wrote to Madame Savoye that “it’s the minimum turning radius of a car which defines the dimensions of the house”.